pIlIp-d/HomeDashboard/documentation.md

 ## Test Execution
 I used PhpStorm to execute execute phpunit.phar tests.
 Maybe I work on a version, that you can execute by running a script later.

+(phpunit.phar was placed into ./site/tests and run through phpStorm with php container as interpreter)
 <!-- TODO a script to execute it automatically-->